Prize money: $7,500

 ABR welcomes entries in the 2021 Calibre Essay Prize.
 The Prize is open to all essayists writing in English.
 We seek essays of between 2,000 and 5,000 words on any subject.
 We welcome essays of all kinds: personal or political, literary or speculative, traditional or experimental.
 Founded in 2007, the Calibre Prize is one of the world’s leading prizes for a new non-fiction essay.

-Click here for more information about past winners and to read their essays.
+Click the link for more information about past winners and to read their essays.

-We gratefully acknowledge the long-standing support of Mr Colin Golvan QC and the ABR Patrons.
+We gratefully acknowledge the long-standing support of Colin Golvan AM QC, Peter McLennan, and Mary-Ruth Sindrey.